-Storage and Reheating
+Storage & Reheating

 Refrigerate/Freeze: Store leftover soup in a tightly covered container in the fridge for 3 to 4 days or in the freezer for up to a month.
 Thaw overnight in the fridge for best results before reheating.

 - 2 tablespoon olive oil

-- 5 ounces (3/4 to 1 cup) diced pancetta
+- 5 ounces diced pancetta (¾ to 1 cup)

 - 1 clove garlic, minced

-- two (15.5-ounce) cans cannellini beans, drained and rinsed
+- 2 cans (15.5 oz.) cannellini beans, rinsed and drained

 - 4 cups reduced sodium chicken stock or broth

-- fresh parsley for garnish
+- fresh parsley for garnish, optional

 - Add baby kale and continue to stir until kale is wilted.
-Add cooked pancetta, beans, tomatoes and broth.

 - Add cooked pancetta, beans, tomatoes and broth.
 Increase heat to medium high and bring to a simmer.
 Reduce heat.
 Simmer for 10 to 15 minutes or until heated through.
 If you're not ready to eat, keep the soup warm over low heat.